Hausdorff gaps and towers in P(\omega)/Fin: Acknowledgments

 \section{Acknowledgments}

 Most of the results presented in this article were obtained during the stay of the authors at Fields Institute in Toronto.
 We would hereby like to thank the institute for the excellent working conditions.
 The first author wants to acknowledge the support of the INFTY Research Networking Program (European Science Foundation) via grant~4955.
-We are grateful to several mathematicians, who agreed to devote their time to discuss the subject of this paper, including Grzegorz Plebanek, J\"{o}rg Brendle, and Teruyuki Yorioka.
+We are grateful to several mathematicians, who agreed to devote their time to discuss the subject of this paper, including Grzegorz Plebanek, Michael Hru\v{s}\'ak, J\"{o}rg Brendle, and Teruyuki Yorioka.
 We are particularly indebted to Stevo Todor\v{c}evi\'c for all his invaluable remarks and insightful suggestions.
+We would also like to thank the anonymous referee for the careful reading of the article and for dozens of valuable comments.